CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 > *b1.
 System gives an error message (“We do not understand the command: <invalid-command>”)
 > *b2.
 System displays a short list of valid commands

+### Use case 08 - Specify data storage location

+**MSS**

+1. Actor enters store command followed by a file path
+2. System updates data storage location to the specified file path
+3. System shows a feedback message ("New save location: <file-path>")
+4. Use case ends.

+**Extensions**

+1a.
+File path is input as 'default'

+> 1a1.
+System updates data storage location to default
+> 1a2.
+System shows a feedback message ("Save location set to default: <file-path>")
+> Use case ends

+1b.
+File path is invalid

+> 1b1.
+System shows an error message ("The specified location is invalid.")
+> Use case ends

+### Use case 09 - Load from data file

+**MSS**

+1. Actor enters load command followed by a file path
+2. System saves current task list into existing data storage location
+3. System loads task list from specified file path
+2. System updates data storage location to the specified file path
+3. System shows a feedback message ("Data successfully loaded from: <file-path>")
+4. Use case ends.

+**Extensions**

+1a.
+File path is invalid

+> 1a1.
+System shows an error message ("The specified location is invalid.")
+> Use case ends

+3a.
+File is in the wrong format

+> 3a1.
+System shows an error message ("File is in the wrong format.")
+> Use case ends

 &nbsp;